gon4aruk/Prace-tables/README.md

-## Place-tables page
+## Price-tables page

-The site is available at https://gon4aruk.github.io/Prace-tables/
+The site is available at https://github.com/gon4aruk/price-tables.git

 The page can be used as a price list for the product.